mariencito/pawgress/README.md

 ---

 Join us on this journey to foster positive behavior in our furry friends.
 Together, we can create a community of well-behaved dogs and happy dog owners.

+(This was a group project that was done during a bootcamp.
+It has been edited and changed to my personal liking.
+I cannot take ALL of the credit for this website.)